SumantaJ/lf-code-challenge/README.md

     > npm install -g @angular/cli

 1. Run spring boot application by running **./gradlew bootRun** from root project folder.
-Please note this will also internally run two task **ng install** and **ng build** to fetch all dependencies and build angular UI app.
+Please note this will also internally run two command **npm install** and **ng build** to fetch all dependencies and build angular UI app.

 2. Once spring boot application is up and running, please go to (project root)/src/main/greeting-ui: